kubeflow/kubeflow/README.md

 # Kubeflow

-The Kubeflow project is project dedicated to making Machine Learning on Kubernetes easy, portable and scalable.
+The Kubeflow project is dedicated to making Machine Learning on Kubernetes easy, portable and scalable.
 Contained in this repository are:

 * JupyterHub to create & manage interactive Jupyter notebooks
 * A Tensorflow Custom Resource (CRD) that can be configured to use CPUs or GPUs, and adjusted to the size of a cluster with a single setting